jbcool17/railsapijwt/README.md

 > demonstrating APIs &amp; Json Web Token Creation/Authentication

 This project uses the Rails 5 api only setting for the backend and a jekyll site generator to compile various mini sites using JS FrontEnd Frameworks(React) via custom scripts.
 They are currently hosted from the /public/ of the Rails Application.
+The purpose of this is to learn about APIs and Javascript Front-End Frameworks.

 ## Table of Contents